dannymalvarez/TTA-Python-Projects/README.md

 Creating GUIs was fascinating because I don't consider myself a very creative/expressive person, so I tend to not try to be visually creative.
 But creating GUIs, while I am far from mastering it, gives me an opportunity to create something visually that isn't affected by how well or poorly I can draw!

 Some projects include:
-- Phonebook & Student Tracking: GUIs
+- Phonebook & Student Tracking: GUIs that take and store information which can be retrieved.
-- Checkbook & Django University: Django
+- Checkbook & Django University: Using Django to create a UI on a site for users to store and retrieve data.